sungbinlee/tech.sungbinlee.dev/_posts/Artificial_Intelligence/2022-10-21-association-rule-mining.md

 ## What is Association Rule Mining?
-Association rule mining is a rule-based machine-learning method for finding interesting relationships between items that were not previously found in large databases.
-By using association rule analysis, it is possible to know which products are additionally purchased by customers who have purchased a specific product.
-Through this, it is possible to know what efficient product display is and which products should be bundled, and through this, a marketing strategy can be established.
+Association rule mining is a rule-based machine-learning technique designed to discover meaningful relationships between items within extensive databases.
+This method enables the identification of products that are frequently purchased together with a specific item.
+By conducting association rule analysis, businesses can optimize product displays, determine effective product bundling strategies, and formulate targeted marketing approaches based on customer purchasing patterns.

 ## How to analyze association rules